ByteDev/ByteDev.Cmd/README.md

 }
 ```

-The ByteDev.Cmd.TestApp project has a working example of this.
+The `ByteDev.Cmd.TestApp` project on GitHub also has a working example of this.